tfabris/BlueGigaEmpeg/README.md

     keep the casing cleanly shut.

-  - Recheck and see if this fixed the issue, then return the code variable "displayEmpegSerial" back to its original state and re-upload the code to the Arduino.
+  - Recheck and see if this fixed the issue, then return the code variable "displayEmpegSerial" back to its original state and re-upload the sketch to the Arduino.

 - If changing the crossover jumpers does not make empeg serial port messages appear on the debug screen with "displayEmpegSerial" enabled, then